botttos/DialogueManagerForVideoGames/README.md

 ## Hub-and-Spokes Dialogue

 A variation of the previous method, Hub-and-Spokes Dialogue creates a very different conversation flow compared to basic Branching Dialogue.
 The player listens to the NPC's lines and then chooses their response from the main "hub" of the conversation.
 The player can explore all the varieties and possibilities of the dialogues.
+Player can exhaust a conversation by trying every possible option at their disposal with no penalty.

 Mass Effect rather the limit the player's response time, it gives the player his options before the NPC finishes speaking.
 In this manner, the player makes his decision and the avatar delivers a response with little to no pause in the conversation.